 In this article, you will find a non-exhaustive list of design solutions for building a garden in urban environments.

 Segment the space in different living areas: creating different atmospheres in your garden, especially if it is small, will actually create the paradoxical effect of making it seem larger.
 You can divide the garden into outdoor rooms that echo upon your interior.
 This also creates a feeling of space.

 In small gardens, the space is usually too limited for major focal points.
 To address this issue, you can create a series of mini views within the garden itself.
 It will offer interest in every direction while using plants to provide a framework.

-Carefully select your plants: on the one hand, too many colors give the sensation of a close and confined space.
+Carefully select your plants: on the one hand, too many colours give the sensation of a close and confined space.
 On the other hand, monochromatic schemes (such as blues, violets or yellows) preserve the sensation of space.
-You should choose smaller cultivars or dwarf forms of your favorite plants that won't outgrow the site and are easy to maintain.
+You should choose smaller cultivars or dwarf forms of your favourite plants that won't outgrow the site and are easy to maintain.
 Find a suggestion of plants that are perfectly suitable for such purpose.

 Make the walls go away: Use a living wall to create lushness where grounds pace is limited.
 Otherwise, William Morrow, garden designer, use a trick he calls the "disappearing boundary".
-Imagine painted wooden board fences, which give a gerter sensation of space.
+Imagine painted wooden board fences, which give a greater sensation of space.

 Forget about natural lawn: to keep a lawn look nice takes a great amount of time, energy, chemicals and machinery.
 Instead, you might want to consider paving stones, a wooden floor or artificial lawn which are fine and durable alternatives.